bmi-imaginelab/SI-MIL/data_curation/README.md

 # WSIs Feature Extraction Pipeline

-This repository contains scripts for extracting features from Whole Slide Images (WSIs) using the HoVer-Net model with the PanNuke checkpoint and several custom Python scripts for further data processing and feature extraction.
+This repository contains scripts for extracting Path Expert and Deep features from Whole Slide Images (WSIs) using the HoVer-Net model with the PanNuke checkpoint and several custom Python scripts for patch extraction and using provided SSL model for deep feature extraction.

 ## Getting Started

-### Prerequisites

-Ensure you have Python installed along with the necessary libraries such as OpenSlide and other dependencies mentioned in `requirements.txt`.

 ### Setting Up Your Dataset